 How are teams bracketed and how does my team advance?

-In a 4-team division, you play each team in the division once in preliminary play Friday and Saturday.
-The top 2 teams play for championship (1st and Runner Up), the other two teams play for 3rd and 4th place.
+In a 4-team division, you play each team in the division once in preliminary play.
+The top 2 teams play for the championship (1st and Runner Up), the other two teams play for 3rd and 4th place.

-In a 5 team Division, Each team plays one of the other teams in the group.
-The Champion is determined by the Master's tie breaking rules. (see How does the Tie Breaker System work for advancing below)
+In a 5 team Division, each team plays one of the other teams in the group.
+Each team may have a bye during the tournament.
+The Champion is determined by the Master's tie-breaking rules. (see How does the Tie-Breaker System work for advancing below)

-Rarely will the tie breaker determination go beyond item 3 - Points
+Rarely will the tiebreaker determination go beyond bullet 3 - Points

 It is important for Team Organizers to track your point total throughout the weekend.